 Every dissertation in final manuscript form must be reviewed and approved for format by the Student Academic Affairs Office.
 It is highly recommended that students turn in a draft for a preliminary format review after completion of the preliminary oral exam.
 When submitting a dissertation for format checking, the student must specify which editorial style has been selected for use.
 [The student should note that two deadline dates for format check and dissertation deposit are set before each graduation date.
 The first deadline is for the College of Education and the second is for final deposit at the Graduate College.
 Failure to meet either deadline may result in a delayed graduation date.
-Deadlines are available each semester from the Student Academic Affairs Office, 110 Education Building or www.ed.uiuc.edu/saao/grad/thesis/thesisdeadlines.html.]
+Deadlines are available each semester from the Student Academic Affairs Office, 120 Education Building or online.]
 Students should allow a minimum of three weeks for the format check.